 The Santa Maria della Vittoria is just a small church, but it is also one of the most lavishly decorated Baroque churches in all of Rome.
 It is best known for a sculpture by Gian Lorenzo Bernini (1598-1680) called the Ecstasy of Saint Theresa.
 The church and statue play an important role in Dan Brown’s novel Angels & Demons.

 The ‘Vittoria’ part of the church’s name refers to the Catholic victory at the Battle of White Mountain on 8 November 1620.
 In this battle, forces of the Holy Roman Empire decisively defeated the Protestant Bohemians.
-The King of Bohemia, Frederick V of the Palatinate, was forced to flee to his second cousins in the Netherlands.
+The King of Bohemia, Frederick V of the Palatinate, was forced to flee to his uncles in the Netherlands.
 Because of his short reign, he became known to posterity as ‘The Winter King’.
 During the battle, an imperial chaplain had worn an icon of the Nativity around his neck.
 It featured an image of Our Lady, who was thought to have aided in the victory.
 The icon was first taken to Prague and later to Rome.
 Since the chaplain was a member of the Order of the Discalced (i.e. shoeless) Carmelites, it was subsequently carried in solemn procession to the site where this Order was building a church.
-The church was originally dedicated to Saint Paul, but it was later decided to the Virgin Mary instead, in gratitude for her help during the Battle of White Mountain.
+The church was originally dedicated to Saint Paul, but it was later dedicated to the Virgin Mary instead, in gratitude for her help during the Battle of White Mountain.

 There had been a chapel of Saint Paul at this site for centuries, which was later replaced by a larger church.
 It was only in 1607 that the Discalced Carmelites bought this church and the surrounding land and began building a new church and convent for themselves.
 Work on the church was later continued by cardinal Scipione Borghese (1577-1633), whose name features prominently on the church facade, just like at the San Crisogono in Trastevere.
 The friars had dug up a statue known as the Sleeping Hermaphroditus, which had been claimed by Borghese.
 In return for the statue, he had offered to finance the church.
 Carlo Maderno (1556-1629) was the chief architect involved, but the facade was designed by Giovanni Battista Soria (1581-1651).
 The church was completed in 1626.
 It was formally dedicated to Our Lady of Victory during the pontificate of Pope Innocentius X (1644-1655).